benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

         task.wait(0.3)

+        if player.Character
-        if player.Character == newCharacter then
+            == newCharacter then

             refreshCharacter()
         end

         if coinFarm.enabled then
-            disableCoinCharacterCollision()
+            setLocalCollisionSource(
+                "coinFarm",
+                true
+            )

             ensureCoinPlatform()
         end